Stryyder/The-Coding-Journey/README.md

 - Learn at the speed required to fully comprehend the material

 ### Project Statuses
-- Job status: 3 and working to reduce
+- Job status: I currently have two jobs, both of which don't pay much
 - Mega-Cheat: Work continues on dev branch
 - Jabroney: Work halted to concentrate on JAM
 - Baseball game: Awaiting completion of boot camp